Ration card (India)

-"One Nation, One Ration Card" is Aadhaar-based national ration card portability scheme to ensure food security for all, including internal migrants within India, under which beneficiaries can purchase subsidised food anywhere in India.
-For example, a migrant worker can obtain his share of food in his migrant destination location while his family can obtain their share in their source/native home location.
+"One Nation, One Ration Card" is an Aadhaar-based national ration card portability scheme to ensure food security for all, including internal migrants within India, under which beneficiaries can purchase subsidised food anywhere in India.
+For example, a migrant worker can obtain his share of food at his current/migrant destination location while his family can obtain their share at their source/native home location.

 History

 Before the NFSA was enacted, there were three types of ration cards: